 A perfect destination for a self-drive tour with multiple ferry routes from the continent, arrive in the Capital of Culture, Hull, and leave via Harwich for the complete East Coast experience.

-Direct flights from Holland (Amsterdam), Germany (Berlin) and France (Limoges & Chambery) to East Midlands Airport near Derby.
+Direct flights from Holland and Germany to London Southend, from Holland only to Norwich and from Holland, Germany and France to East Midlands Airport near Derby.

-Regular train service in less than 2 hours from central London to key East Coast hubs – Hull, Lincoln, Norwich, Ipswich, Colchester and Southend.
+Regular train service in less than 2 hours from central London to key East Coast hubs including Hull, Lincoln, Norwich, Ipswich, Colchester and Southend.

 Several coaches a day from central London to Hull, Lincoln, Norwich, Ipswich, Colchester and Southend.

 Daily overnight ferry from Rotterdam to Hull (12 hours) and from Hook of Holland to Harwich (6 1/2 to 9 1/2 hours).

 Available from airports and regionally.
 Collections from train stations can be arranged.